 What S. boulardii Does

 S. boulardii can treat and prevent a number of gastrointestinal (GI) problems, including a few different forms of diarrhea.
 Antibiotics are one common cause of diarrhea.
 Antibiotics prescribed for a bacterial infection in a different part of the body can disrupt the "good bacteria" in your gut, flushing them out of your system along with the "bad" ones.
-Usually, the diarrhea stops after a few days, but it can lead to colitis or Clostridium difficile (C. difficile) colitis, which requires hospitalization. that taking S. boulardii alongside your antibiotics can reduce the possibility of getting diarrhea.
+Usually, the diarrhea stops after a few days, but it can lead to colitis or Clostridium difficile (C. difficile) colitis, which requires hospitalization.

 Researchers also saw positive results when they used S. boulardii to treat both acute and persistant diarrhea in children.
 It’s also proved to be beneficial in treating diarrhea associated with the HIV virus.